itxnargis/task-management-app/README.md

 ## Technologies Used

-- **React**: The application is built using React for a component-based architecture.
+- **Next.js**: A React framework for server-side rendering and static site generation.
+- **React**: For building the user interface using components.
-- **CSS**: Styling is done using CSS to create a responsive and user-friendly interface.
+- **CSS**: For styling the application and creating a responsive design.

 ## Installation